 GRIP is a Roof Inspection and Ladder Assist program designed to provide unbiased roof inspections for the Insurance Industry.
 If you have been contacted by a GRIP administrator, or your Adjuster has informed you that GRIP has been hired to look at your roof, here is what you can expect during GRIP's inspection process:

-- A GRIP administrator will make a courtesy phone call to the policy holder to inform them that GRIP has been assigned by their insurance claims handler to perform an exterior roof inspection.
-GRIP will also confirm the address, phone number, number of stories in the home (roof height from the ground) and if there is a tarp currently installed on the roof as it has been submitted by the claims handler.
+- A GRIP administrator will make a courtesy phone call, to the policy holder, to inform them that GRIP has been assigned by their insurance claims adjuster to perform an exterior roof inspection.
+GRIP will confirm the address, phone number, number of stories of the home (roof height from the ground) and if there is a tarp currently installed on the roof.

 - The on-site inspector will inspect the roof, measure and diagram, take detailed photographs of the condition and note any storm damage, wear and tear, and/or workmanship issues.